Momentary Bliss

 "Momentary Bliss" is a song by British virtual band Gorillaz, featuring British rapper Slowthai and the Kent-based punk rock duo Slaves.
 The song was the first song to be released for Gorillaz' Song Machine initiative, a web series consisting of singles and music videos released over the course of the year from the band, with each episode featuring different guest musicians on new Gorillaz material, and is the first single released for their seventh studio album, Song Machine, Season One: Strange Timez.
-This was the final single before Slaves change their band name "Soft Play".
+This was the final single before Slaves changed their band name to "Soft Play".

 Background and recording

 "Momentary Bliss" was recorded in the summer of 2019 at Damon Albarn's Studio 13 in West London.
 Albarn had previously worked with Slaves as part of the Africa Express project, with the band also previously working with Slowthai on his album Nothing Great About Britain, on the song "Missing".

 The song was announced as being the first of eleven tracks to be released from Gorillaz' Song Machine initiative, which sees the band release a new song every month with previously unannounced collaborators.
 Damon Albarn and Remi Kabaka spoke to BBC Radio 1's Annie Mac for the song's official premiere, saying that Song Machine "may have an obtuse narrative arc at the end of each season, but it's more Ozark, than Designated Survivor.
 You just keep going until you run out of ideas."

 A press release was put out to explain the initiative further, with virtual Gorillaz member Russel Hobbs saying: "Song Machine is a whole new way of doing what we do, Gorillaz breaking the mould 'cos the mould got old.
 World is moving faster than a supercharged particle, so we've gotta stay ready to drop.
 We don't even know who's stepping through the studio next.
 Song Machine feeds on the unknown, runs on pure chaos.
 So whatever the hell's coming, we're primed and ready to produce like there's no tomorrow."